Mound, Minnesota: Economy

 The Mound City Council has been working for several years on a project named "Mound Visions".
 One of the project's goals is to improve business traffic in the city.
 Some of its recent accomplishments are the Mound Marketplace, the realignment of County Road 15, the Lost Lake Greenway, and the Villas on Lost Lake townhouses.

 Education

 Because the Westonka School District encompasses Mound, the city is also connected to Spring Park, Orono, St. Bonifacius, and Minnetrista.
 Mound schools include Grandview Middle School, Hilltop Primary School, Mound–Westonka High School, and Shirley Hills Elementary.
 The school mascot is the Whitehawk, which was changed from the Mohawk in 1997.
 Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.

 Infrastructure

 The city water system notified customers in 2021 that the water supply had elevated levels of manganese.
+Mound was served by the Great Northern Railway Hutchinson Line as a commuter stop.
+It was abandoned in the 1980s during the Burlington Northern era.